 The Company provides warranties on certain merchandise it sells with warranty periods ranging from 30 days to limited lifetime warranties.
-The risk of loss arising from warranty claims is typically the obligation of the Company's vendors.
-Certain vendors provide upfront allowances to the Company in lieu of accepting the obligation for warranty claims.
+The risk of loss arising from warranty claims is typically the obligation of the Company's suppliers.
+Certain suppliers provide upfront allowances to the Company in lieu of accepting the obligation for warranty claims.
 For this merchandise, when sold, the Company bears the risk of loss associated with the cost of warranty claims.
-Differences between vendor allowances received by the Company in lieu of warranty obligations and estimated warranty expense are recorded as an adjustment to cost of sales.
-Estimated warranty costs are based on the historical failure rate of each individual product line.
+Differences between supplier allowances received by the Company in lieu of warranty obligations and estimated warranty expense are recorded as an adjustment to cost of sales.
+Estimated warranty costs, which are recorded as obligations at the time of sale, are based on the historical failure rate of each individual product line.
 The Company's historical experience has been that failure rates are relatively consistent over time and that the ultimate cost of warranty claims to the Company has been driven by volume of units sold as opposed to fluctuations in failure rates or the variation of the cost of individual claims.
-The Company's product warranty liabilities are included in "Other current liabilities" on the accompanying Condensed Consolidated Balance Sheets as of March 31, 2014, and December 31, 2013.

-The following table identifies the changes in the Company's aggregate product warranty liabilities for the three months ended March 31, 2014 (in thousands):
+The Company's product warranty liabilities are included in "Other current liabilities" on the accompanying Condensed Consolidated Balance Sheets as of March 31, 2015, and December 31, 2014.
+The following table identifies the changes in the Company's aggregate product warranty liabilities for the three months ended March 31, 2015 (in thousands):